navigation

 • Unicode support to use any characters, including emoji 💪

-• Add Attachments to messages
+• Attach Attachments to emails

-• Secure email delivery using TLS/STARTTLS
+• Secure email delivery with TLS/STARTTLS

-• Sign messages with DKIM
+• Sign emails with DKIM

-• Custom Plugin support for manipulating messages
+• Custom Plugin support for advanced message manipulation

-• Sane OAuth2 authentication
+• Supports OAuth2 authentication

 • Proxies for SMTP connections

-• Autogenerated email test accounts from Ethereal.email
+• Autogenerated test email accounts from Ethereal.email

 Requirements

 • Node.js v6.0.0 or newer.
-That’s it.
+That’s all you need.

 TL;DR